Mass Spectrometry Services Offered

 - CHNS quantitation for bulk composition confirmation

-- Purity analysis of sample using LC/UV/MS or GCMS
+- Purity analysis of sample using LC/UV/MS

 - Identification of unknown samples

 - Quantitation of organic compounds in biological or environmental samples

 - Oligonucleotide molecular weight determination

 - Residual Solvent Analysis by Headspace-GCMS

 - Contact an IMSERC staff member before initial submission to validate that your sample is amenable to analysis by mass spectrometry and verify sample preparation protocol.
 If this is the first time your group is performing MS, start a new project with IMSERC.